Groups claiming affiliation with Israelites: Beta Israel

-Beta Israel (Ethiopian Jews or Falasha) have a tradition of descent from the lost tribe of Dan.
+Beta Israel (Ethiopian Jews) have a tradition of descent from the lost tribe of Dan.
 Their tradition states that the tribe of Dan attempted to avoid the civil war in the Kingdom of Israel between Rehoboam, son of Solomon and Jeroboam, son of Nebat, by resettling in Egypt.
 From there they moved southwards up the Nile into Ethiopia, and the Beta Israel are descended from these Danites.

 They have a long history of practicing such Jewish traditions as kashrut, Sabbath and Passover (see Haymanot) and for this reason their Jewishness was accepted by the Chief Rabbinate of Israel and the Israeli government in 1975.

 They emigrated to Israel en masse during the 1980s and 1990s, as Jews, under the Law of Return, during Israel's Operation Moses and Operation Solomon.
 Some who claim to be Beta Israel still live in Ethiopia.
-Their claims were formally accepted by the Chief Rabbinate of Israel, and they are accordingly generally regarded as Jews.
+Their claims were formally accepted by the Chief Rabbinate of Israel, and they are accordingly recognized as Jews.

 Genetic studies upon them had found that the Beta Israel as a general community do not cluster with the rest of the world's Jewry; but in fact are indistinguishable from local non-Jewish Ethiopians.
-The diversity observed among the Ethiopian Jews reflects the variety of maternal lineages that were present during the founding and propagation of this community in East Africa.
+The fact that analyses of Ethiopian Jewish DNA cluster separately from other Jewish groups does not rule out gene flow from a presently undetected founder population.
+It also does not negate the authenticity of their Judaism, since Jewish practice among Ethiopian Jews dates back centuries.